 Table of Contents

-Babe Zaharias golf story is one for the books, but did you know she was gold-medal olympian and a minor league baseball player?
-While not widely known, she remains one of greatest women golfers and most versatile atheletes of all time.
+The Babe Zaharias golf story is one for the books, but did you know she was a gold-medal Olympian and a minor-league baseball player?

 Becoming a Golfer

-Babe Zaharias started professional golf in 1947.
-She had 48 professional wins (41 LPGA Tour wins, 7 Others) on the golf course.
+Babe Zaharias officially started her professional golf career in 1947.
+She had 48 professional wins, 41 LPGA Tour wins and 7 other victories on the golf course.
 The 10 major championships are included in 48 wins.

-When Babe first joined the LPGA Tour in 1950, she also completed what was the Career Grand Slam in the same year.
-She became one of the founding members of the LPGA Tour.
-In the archive of sports, she is still considered one of history’s greatest athletes of all time.
+When Babe first joined the LPGA Tour in 1950, she completed what was the Career Grand Slam in the same year.
+She also became one of the founding members of the LPGA Tour.

-She had played in almost all the tours and champion trophies in her time except U.S. Open.
-Because USGA rejected her application.
-They said that only men were eligible to attend that event.
+Zaharias played in almost all the championships during her time except U.S. Open.
+This was because USGA rejected her application due to this being a men-only event.

 Accomplishments in Sports